Disability Concerns provides the following answers to commonly asked questions that students may have about our services.

 Yes.
 Disability Concerns provides course materials in electronic text, enlarged print, Braille and closed captioned videos.
 To receive these accommodations, you must provide documentation supporting this request, have it reviewed and approved by the Documentation Review Committee and become a client of Disability Concerns.
 Your Coordinator will then assist you in receiving the accessible format you have requested.

 There are several tutoring resources available to all Illinois State University students; all are free of charge.
-The Center for Learning Assistance (UCLA) has tutors available for learning, time management and writing.
+The Julia N. Visor Center has tutors available for learning, time management and writing.
 There may also be tutors available through individual academic departments.

-Disability concerns employs sign language interpreters who are qualified to provide sign language interpreting that will meet the needs of our students who are deaf.
+Disability concerns employs sign language interpreters who are qualified to provide sign language interpreting that will meet the needs of our students who are deaf/Hard of Hearing.
 Sign Language Interpreters are provided to eligible students registered with the Disability Concerns office for classroom interpreting, related coursework interpreting or interpreting of any campus events.

-If you suspect you have a disability that is impacting your academic performance, contact Disability Concerns at 438-5853 (voice) or 309-438-8620 (TTY).
+If you suspect you have a disability that is impacting your academic performance, contact Disability Concerns at 438-5853 or visti our office in 350 Fell Hall.
 An appointment will be scheduled with a Coordinator who specializes in the type of disability you suspect.
 The Coordinator will guide you through the process of seeking appropriate documentation that may potentially verify a disaility.
 All students seeking services from Disability Concerns must provide appropriate documentation of disability to receive accommodations.

 You must submit a Housing contract to University Housing Services.
 Your request for accommodations will not be considered until you have submitted that contract.
-After you have submitted that contract call Disability Concerns at 309-438-5853 (voice) or 309-438-8620 (TTY) to request housing accommodations.
+After you have submitted that contract call Disability Concerns at 309-438-5853 or visit our office in 350 Fell Hall to request housing accommodations.
 You will be required to submit documentation supporting your request for accommodation.
 This documentation will be reviewed, a determination will be made if it supports your accommodation request, and you will be contacted about the approved accommodation and your Housing room assignment.

 Housing information for students with disabilities is available on the University Housing Services Accommodations page.